return to Natural Dog Health Remedies

 Other nutrients that have shown effects in helping dogs with back problems and arthritis include copper, magnesium, manganese, and zinc.

-An Effective Supplement for Dogs with Back Problems
+An Effective Supplement for Dog Back Problems

 This supplement contains bovine tracheal cartilage which is a source of Chondroitin found in high concentration in the spine and intervertebral disks.
 It also contains numerous vitamins and minerals that are beneficial for dogs with back problems.
-It helps to lubricate and maintain healthy connective tissue in the spine and disks.

 Natural Pain Relief

-If your dog is suffering from back pain, and you do not want to give him conventional pain medications which can cause harsh side-effects, consider using natural pain relief such as herbal and homeopathic remedies.
+If your dog is suffering from back pain, and you do not want to give him conventional pain medications which may cause harsh side-effects, consider using natural pain relief such as herbal and homeopathic remedies.
 For more information, please visit our page on Herbal Pain Remedies.

 References